1959 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 2004 - Present

-This ranking reveals the dramatic hierarchy of 1959 penny values—and shows why condition is absolutely everything for this transitional year.
+This ranking exposes the dramatic value hierarchy of 1959 pennies — and makes one thing crystal clear: condition is everything for this pivotal transitional year.

 Also Read: Lincoln Wheat Penny Value (1909-1958)